istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.4/index.md

 ## Changes

-- **Added** an opt-in feature when using istio-cni in ambient mode to create a Istio owned CNI config file which contains the contents of the primary CNI config file and the Istio CNI plugin.
-This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the istio cni deamonset is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods their node ztunnels.
-This feature is enabled by setting cni.istioOwnedCNIConfig to true in the istio-cni Helm chart values.
-If no value is set for cni.istioOwnedCNIConfigFilename, the Istio owned CNI config file will be named 02-istio-cni.conflist.
+- **Added** an opt-in feature when using `istio-cni` in ambient mode to create an Istio owned CNI config file which contains the contents of the primary CNI config file and the Istio CNI plugin.
+This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the istio cni daemonset is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods to their node ztunnels.
+This feature is enabled by setting `cni.istioOwnedCNIConfig` to `true` in the `istio-cni` Helm chart values.
+If no value is set for `cni.istioOwnedCNIConfigFilename`, the Istio owned CNI config file will be named `02-istio-cni.conflist`.
-The istioOwnedCNIConfigFilename must have a higher lexicographical priority than the primary CNI.
+The `istioOwnedCNIConfigFilename` must have a higher lexicographical priority than the primary CNI configuration filename.
 Ambient and chained CNI plugins must be enabled for this feature to work.

-- **Added** safeguards to the gateway deployment controller to validate object types, names, and namespaces, preventing creation of arbitrary Kubernetes resources through template injection.
+- **Added** safeguards to the gateway deployment controller to validate object types, names, and namespaces, preventing the creation of arbitrary Kubernetes resources through template injection.
   ([Issue #58891](https://github.com/istio/istio/issues/58891))

-- **Added** a retry mechanism when checking if a pod is ambient enabled in istio-cni.
+- **Added** a retry mechanism when checking if a pod is ambient enabled in `istio-cni`.
 This is to address potential transient failures resulting in potential mesh bypassing.
 This feature is disabled by default and can be enabled by setting `ambient.enableAmbientDetectionRetry` in the `istio-cni` chart.

 - **Added** namespace-based authorization for debug endpoints on port 15014.
-Non-system namespaces restricted to config_dump/ndsz/edsz endpoints and same-namespace proxies only.
+Non-system namespaces are restricted to config_dump/ndsz/edsz endpoints and same-namespace proxies only.
-Disable with ENABLE_DEBUG_ENDPOINT_AUTH=false if needed for compatibility.
+Disable with `ENABLE_DEBUG_ENDPOINT_AUTH=false` if needed for compatibility.

 - **Fixed** translation function lookup errors for MeshConfig and MeshNetworks in istioctl ([Issue #57967](https://github.com/istio/istio/issues/57967))